 Considering that my last post on here was nearly two years ago and I have some new ideas for what I want to do with this site the blog will be archived.
 It will still be accessible from the bar at the top but will not be featured on the front page and there will not be any new posts.
 Thanks, and I'll see you on the new site.2017-09-17 21:08:19

 About ten years ago Rockstar North made a game called Grand Theft Auto: San Andreas that was at the center of a lot of controversy regarding the sex scenes in the game.
-At one point the game had to be re-released with content cut to stay at an 'M' rating.
-Just last month Rockstar has a new GTA title out that within the first few hours of gameplay shows a main character having sex with a drug addict in a trailer and shows two men on the side of the road getting ready to rape a woman.
-Not that I like the idea of rape, but that is progress.
+At one point the game had to be re-released with content not just disabled but removed from the disc entirely to stay at an 'M' rating.
+Just last month Rockstar has a new GTA title out that within the first few hours of gameplay shows a main character having sex with a drug addict in a trailer and shows two men on the side of the road... ermmm... commiting a crime of a sexual nature?
+Not that I condone that behavior by any means but I consider the inclusion of that sequence to be progress.

 I often spend too long tracking issues that could be solved in minutes or seconds rather than hours.
 After finding the cause of those issues I kick myself in the throat for not finding them sooner but along the way I end up fixing other issues that come up and improve the overall quality of the code.
 I see this as a net gain but there has to be a better way to get that effect.